 - Growth in self-employment – more people classed as self-employed rather than employed

-- Increased migration, e.g. workers from Eastern Europe coming to UK to fill labour shortages.
+- Increased migration, e.g. workers from Eastern Europe coming to the UK to fill labour shortages.

 Impact of flexible labour markets

 - Helps to reduce unemployment.
-Post 2009 recession, unemployment fell quicker than after previous recessions.
+Post-2009 recession, unemployment fell much quicker than after previous recessions.
 Many attribute this to more flexible labour markets.
 See UK Unemployment mystery

 - More job uncertainty.
 Greater flexibility can lead to more zero hour contracts where workers have no guarantee of weekly hours, leading to underemployment.